How To Get Rid of Moths at Home

 In order to reduce moth larvae in your house, check the following tips:

 - Keep your clothes clean: moths are more likely to lay eggs on stained fabrics as the larvae will find more nutrients on these.
 Always wash clothes before you put them back in your press.

-- You should also wash fabrics in contaminated areas, such as linens, soft furnishings, rugs, wool curtains, etc. as moth larvae are attracted to some fabrics.
+- You should also wash fabrics in contaminated areas, such as linens, soft furnishings, rugs, wool curtains, etc. as some fabrics attract moth larvae.

-- Clean all furniture, especially cracks where moth eggs can be hidden: cupboards, drawers, wardrobes, etc.
+- Clean all furniture, especially cracks where moth eggs hide: cupboards, drawers, wardrobes, etc.

 - Inspect and wash storage boxes, bags, suitcases and other items where eggs and larvae may be hiding.

 - Make sure you replace your vacuum cleaner bags often, as these may contain eggs, larvae, and also hair and pieces of fabrics the feed on.
-The bags should be brought immediately outside in your wheelie bin.
+Bring the hoover bags immediately outside in your wheelie bin.

 - Inspect second-hand furniture and linen.
 It is a common way for clothes moths to enter your home.
 You can dry-clean linens & soft furnishings before using them.

 Try to get in the habit of regularly checking for holes in fabrics and carpets, and keep your rooms well-ventilated and dry.

 Problem with Moths in Dublin?
 Ask a Pest Control Specialist: